turingschool/savile/README.md

 - In your terminal, run `ruby build_css_docs.rb` to run the generator, which will take the single SCSS file you created and wrote, and both feed the CSS into the design system (`_site/css`), and take the documentation and make it markdown-friendly (`docs`).
 - While running the project locally, visit the appropriate URI in the browser.
 You should see this newly created token/element/component displayed with it's respective information.

+## Terminology

+Design systems have varying sets of terminology, and many of the terms used within them are used in other parts of development.
+To make sure all contributors to Savile are clear on those terms here, please read the guide that follows:

+### Tokens

+Tokens are SCSS variables that store a single value for a SCSS declaration.
+Elements, components and patterns should use the tokens whenever they are available.
+Tokens are available for colors, typography, spacing, borders and shadows.
+Every Savile variable starts with `s-` to avoid naming conflicts in applications that use Savile.

+>Examples Token: A variable called `--s-color-red-500` stores the value `#ef3852` and can be used anywhere within Savile and the applications that use Savile.

+### Elements

+Elements should have a 1:1 correlation with HTML elements.
+Usually those HTML elements are not continers; but directly hold content.
+Elements will in many cases have variants.

+>Example Elements: `button`, `input`, `link`, `p`

+### Components

+Components should use 2 or more elements together.
+They are meant to be re-usable, but always used in the exact same way, as they do allow for variance.

+>Example Component: A card (maybe a `div` or `section`) that encompasses a heading and paragraph text elements, and input and button elements.
+Some potential variances for a card may be an optional heading, optional photo and a top border with color options.

+### Patterns

+Patterns are like components in that they use multiple elements, but patterns should have much less variance.

+>Example Pattern: A nav bar with the Turing icon and set of links.
+The number of links can be based on the needs of a given site, but not much other variance should exist.